Panteaforoutan/cse110-project/index.md

 ## My name is Pantea
 ### I'm a computer science undergraduate student at UCSD
-![This is a picture of me in the prettiest place in the world! **Laguna beach** ](IMG_3294.HEIC) One of my favorite quotes: \
+![This is a picture of me in the prettiest place in the world! **Laguna beach** ](IMG_3294.HEIC) One of my favorite quotes:
-> start early, start often.\
+> start early, start often\
 Use `git status` to list all new or modified files that haven't yet been committed.\
 This site was built using [GitHub Pages](https://pages.github.com/).\
 Link to the hello! section: [Link Text](#Hello!).\